francescoGemolo/JavaScript---Assignment-1/README.md

 ### Files
 - `index.html`: A basic HTML page that loads the JavaScript.
-- `game.js`: Contains the game logic for the browser prompt version.
+- `game.js`: Contains the game logic for the browser console version.

 ### Key Functions
 The game uses these JavaScript functions: